 Timeyin Dabor - Management and Entrepreneurship MSc:

-"I was a bit nervous for our first Zoom lecture as I did not know what to expect; even though we had some test runs, it did not feel the same as learning face to face.
-I am studying the Management and Entrepreneurship MSc and our first online lecture was on 14 April 2020.
-It was for the Social Entrepreneurship module, which we studied alongside the Management and Corporate Sustainability MSc cohort.
+"I was a bit nervous for our first Zoom lecture as I did not know what to expect; even though we had some test runs, it did not feel the same as learning face-to-face.
+I am studying the Management and Entrepreneurship MSc and our first online lecture was for the Social Entrepreneurship module, which we studied alongside the Management and Corporate Sustainability MSc cohort.

 The first class was a bit trying because getting started was a bit difficult for me.
 We weren’t provided with the learning materials (slides, case studies) beforehand on Blackboard but they were eventually uploaded and the lecturer sent additional ones via email too.
 Initially it was hard to follow but during our discussion and Q&A sessions, valid questions were raised and answered.
 We were split into teams to carry out our group discussions in preparation for our presentation.
 We also had ample time for breaks.
 One thing I really enjoyed was being split into break out rooms several times with different people in the class so it made us interact more than we normally would.
 I’ve probably missed a few things but, so far, I’ve been happy with the remote teaching experience.
 The challenge will be keeping the students engaged.
 I also think the student turnout was good, the majority of us logged into the meetings.
 We are currently done with the online classes for the Social Entrepreneurship module, and we are now looking forward to having our thesis proposal briefings and Evidence-based Management module in the following weeks.

 I am thankful to the staff and faculty at Cranfield University for working hard to deliver our remaining classes online."